-- SAC084 (2016) responded to the ccNSO's EPSRP Working Group's Proposed Guidelines for the Extended Process Similarity Review Panel for the IDN ccTLD Fast Track Process.34 The SSAC recommended that the "ICANN Board not accept the proposed guidelines for the EPSRP, as those guidelines represent a threat to the security and stability of the DNS."35 - SAC098 (2017) commented on the processes being followed by the SSR2 Review Team after the review team had spent "hundreds of hours engaged in procedural matters and almost no progress... made on substantive matters," and suggested that the ICANN Board, "[t]ake immediate action to temporarily halt the SSR2 review."36
+- SAC084 (2016) responded to the ccNSO's EPSRP Working Group's Proposed Guidelines for the Extended Process Similarity Review Panel for the IDN ccTLD Fast Track Process.39 The SSAC recommended that the "ICANN Board not accept the proposed guidelines for the EPSRP, as those guidelines represent a threat to the security and stability of the DNS."40 - SAC098 (2017) commented on the processes being followed by the SSR2 Review Team after the review team had spent "hundreds of hours engaged in procedural matters and almost no progress... made on substantive matters," and suggested that the ICANN Board, "[t]ake immediate action to temporarily halt the SSR2 review."41

 To be clear: it is the role of an independent SSAC to audit policy and to advise the ICANN Board to prevent policies that may inadvertently lead to security risks.
 It is not only healthy, but also necessary for ICANN to have a mechanism by which security experts can flag concerns, and that the ICANN Board is able to listen to these concerns to pause, slow down, or halt work that may have adverse security implications for the Internet.
-The fact that the SSAC's advice was able to lead to a pause in work streams that the SSAC believed needed to be revisited is a sign that these mechanisms are working.37
+The fact that the SSAC's advice was able to lead to a pause in work streams that the SSAC believed needed to be revisited is a sign that these mechanisms are working.42

 At the same time, when the SSAC's advice regards the work of other volunteers after a significant amount of time has been invested, feedback can cause tensions.
-For example, in SAC055, the SSAC commented on the WHOIS Review Team's Final Report that "a single universal 'WHOIS' policy, as defined in the Review Team's report, is unlikely to be effective or even achievable," and that the ICANN Board should "defer any activity... directed at finding a 'solution' to 'the WHOIS problem" until the purpose of domain name registration data is better understood.
-38,39 Individuals wished that they had known the SSAC's concerns regarding this earlier, before substantial volunteer efforts had been invested.
+For example, in SAC055, the SSAC commented on the WHOIS Review Team's Final Report that "a single universal 'WHOIS' policy, as defined in the Review Team's report, is unlikely to be effective or even achievable," and that the ICANN Board should "defer any activity... directed at finding a 'solution' to 'the WHOIS problem'" until the purpose of domain name registration data is better understood.^{43,44} Individuals wished that they had known the SSAC's concerns regarding this earlier, before substantial volunteer efforts had been invested.
 In the case of SAC055 and SAC084, some individuals wished that the SSAC had participated in the work party or in earlier opportunities for public review.
 One individual cautioned that it can seem as though the "SSAC ends up [...] marking up people's homework and giving them an "F" without being involved in their work."

-SSAC members and others explained in interviews (and in SAC089) that ability to participate is partially a function of the SSAC's available resources and existing processes, and that the SSAC has worked to discuss and improve processes.
-40 The SSAC is small relative to the number of ICANN efforts that intersect with SSR issues, and furthermore, as SSAC opinions require
+SSAC members and others explained in interviews (and in SAC089) that ability to participate is partially a function of the SSAC's available resources and existing processes, and that the SSAC https://ccnso.icann.org/sites/default/files/file/field-file-attach/2017-04/epsrp-final-report-06jan17-en.pdf, accessed on May 30, 2018.

-34 "Final Report ccNSO EPSRP Working Group", ccNSO, January 6, 2017, available at https://ccnso.icann.org/sites/default/files/file/field-file-attach/2017-04/epsrp-final-report-06jan17-en.pdf, accessed